-(1) Reflects a lump sum cash payment in an amount equal to 2.99 multiplied by the average of the sum of the base salary and the annual bonus paid under the Executive Bonus Plan or deferred in accordance with the Deferred Compensation Plan in the five calendar years prior to the date of termination, which we refer to as the "Five-Year Compensation Average".

-- (2) Reflects a lump sum cash payment in an amount equal to 2.00 multiplied by Mr. Accordino's Five Year Compensation Average. - (3) Such amounts based on the base salary in effect at December 30, 2018 of \$837,624 for Mr. Accordino, for a period of three years. - (4) Reflects a lump sum cash payment in an amount equal to the pro rata portion of Mr. Accordino's annual bonus under our Executive Bonus Plan for the year in which his employment is terminated.
-Amount represents the bonus earned by Mr. Accordino for the fiscal year ended December 30, 2018. - (5) Amount represents four weeks of accrued but unpaid vacation as of December 30, 2018 based on the annual salary of \$837,624 in effect at December 30, 2018 for Mr. Accordino. - (6) Mr. Accordino's employment agreement requires continued coverage under our welfare and benefits plans for him and his eligible dependents for the remainder of their respective lives.
-The amount included in this table was actuarially determined based on the present value of future health care premiums paid for by us discounted at a rate of 4.17%. - (7) The amount represents vesting of the outstanding shares of restricted stock and restricted stock units held at December 30, 2018 based upon the closing price of our common stock on the last trading day of our 2018 fiscal year, December 28, 2018, which was \$9.38.
+- (1) Reflects a lump sum cash payment in an amount equal to 2.99 multiplied by the average of the sum of the base salary and the annual bonus paid under the Executive Bonus Plan or deferred in accordance with the Deferred Compensation Plan in the five calendar years prior to the date of termination, which we refer to as the "Five-Year Compensation Average". - (2) Reflects a lump sum cash payment in an amount equal to 2.00 multiplied by Mr. Accordino's Five Year Compensation Average. - (3) Such amounts based on the base salary in effect at December 29, 2019 of \$863,052 for Mr. Accordino, for a period of three years. - (4) Reflects a lump sum cash payment in an amount equal to the pro rata portion of Mr. Accordino's annual bonus under our Executive Bonus Plan for the year in which his employment is terminated.
+Amount represents the bonus earned by Mr. Accordino for the fiscal year ended December 29, 2019. - (5) Amount represents four weeks of accrued but unpaid vacation as of December 29, 2019 based on the annual salary of \$863,052 in effect at December 29, 2019 for Mr. Accordino. - (6) Mr. Accordino's employment agreement requires continued coverage under our welfare and benefits plans for him and his eligible dependents for the remainder of their respective lives.
+The amount included in this table was actuarially determined based on the present value of future health care premiums paid for by us discounted at a rate of 2.62%. - (7) The amount represents vesting of the outstanding shares of restricted stock and restricted stock units held at December 29, 2019 based upon the closing price of our common stock on the last trading day of our 2019 fiscal year, December 27, 2019, which was \$6.87.

-The following table summarizes estimated benefits that would have been payable to each Named Executive Officer identified in the table if the employment of such Named Executive Officer had been terminated on December 30, 2018 by us without cause or by the Named Executive Officer for good reason within one year after a change of control; or if the employment of such Named Executive Officer had been terminated on December 30, 2018 by us without cause or by the Named Executive Officer for good reason prior to a change of control or more than one year after a change of control.
+The following table summarizes estimated benefits that would have been payable to each Named Executive Officer identified in the table if the employment of such Named Executive Officer had been terminated on December 29, 2019 by us without cause or by the Named Executive Officer for good reason within one year after a change of control; or if the employment of such Named Executive Officer had been terminated on December 29, 2019 by us without cause or by the Named Executive Officer for good reason prior to a change of control or more than one year after a change of control other than for Mr. Flanders which is as of his death on September 7, 2019 and Mr. LaLonde and Mr. Mucher, each of whom were not eligible for any payments in connection with a termination or change of control of the Company.